Tax

 On the other hand, GDPR has introduced a notification requirement in case of a personal data breach (unless the personal data breach is unlikely to result in a risk to the rights and freedoms of natural persons).
 Such breaches must be notified to the Office for Personal Data Protection within 72 hours (in case this timeframe is not met, such delay has to be justified), and, depending on the severity of the breach, to the data subjects whose data have been affected by the breach.

-England & Wales Research & Development (R&D) tax relief – enhanced corporation tax relief that can either reduce a company's tax bill or provide a cash sum paid by HMRC for companies incurring qualifying expenditure on R&D projects.
+England & Wales Research & Development (R&D) tax relief: enhanced corporation tax relief for expenditure incurred by companies on innovative science or technology projects.

-France R&D tax creditsquals 30% of the R&D eligible expenses incurred during the year, up to EUR 100 million in eligible R&D expenses, and 5% beyond this amount.
+- R&D tax credit: Companies carrying out research activities can benefit from a R&D tax credit.
+The R&D tax credit, determined on each calendar year, is equal to 30% of the eligible research expenses incurred during the calendar year, up to EUR 100 million, and 5% beyond this amount.

 Germany No special tax regime or tax benefits.